 In October of 1987, James A. Magliozzi of J. F. White Properties applied for (and subsequently received) permission to convert the property from a residence for fifteen priests into six apartments and a five-car garage.

-In November of 1988, James A. Magliozzi, Peter T. White, and Robert P White, trustees of the Investor Equity Trust, purchased 297 Commonwealth from the Society of Jesus of New England.
+On November 4, 1988, after receiving approval of the proposed conversion of the property, James A. Magliozzi, Peter T. White, and Robert P White, trustees of the Investor Equity Trust, purchased 297 Commonwealth from the Society of Jesus of New England.

-In May of 1989, they converted the property into six condominium units, the 297 Commonwealth Avenue Condominium.
+On May 18, 1989, they converted the property into six condominium units, the 297 Commonwealth Avenue Condominium.